 Lucy permits our customers to select their own third-party storage plug-in solutions such as SharePoint, Box, Dropbox or other solutions through an API.
 Customers are solely responsible to ensure that their third-party storage solutions have the appropriate security configurations (e.g., two-factor authentication).
 Lucy is not liable for any data security aspects of third-party storage plug-in solutions.

 Customers may select to implement an API of their choice to perform live query on our servers.
 Customers may also implement their own SSL solution of choice.
 Customers are solely responsible to ensure that their third-party API query and SSL solutions have the appropriate security configurations.
 Lucy is not liable for any data security aspects of such APIs or SSL solutions.

-The following paragraphs describe in more detail how Equals 3 may use your Customer Account Data, non-personally identifiable information and conduct international data transfers.
+The following paragraphs describe in more detail how Lucy may use your Customer Account Data, non-personally identifiable information and conduct international data transfers.

 Fulfilling your Transaction Request

 If you request something from Lucy, for example, a product or service, a callback, or specific marketing materials, we will use your Customer Account Data to fulfill your request.
 To help us do this, we may share this information with others, for instance, Equals 3's business partners, financial institutions, shipping companies, or postal or government authorities, such as customs authorities, involved in fulfillment.
 In connection with a transaction, we may also contact you as part of our customer satisfaction surveys or for market research purposes.